The State of Consumer Media Spending: How Much Are Americans Spending on Internet, Phone, and TV?

 Written by

 Peter is a journalist and editor who has been covering tech, culture, and music since the late 2000s.
-Prior to joining the Reviews.org team, he was the senior staff writer at HighSpeedInternet.com, where he covered 5G, mobile hotspots, and internet services.
+Prior to joining the Reviews.org team as managing editor, he was the senior staff writer at HighSpeedInternet.com, where he covered 5G, mobile hotspots, and internet services.
 As a freelancer, he’s also written for Rolling Stone, VICE, BuzzFeed, Pitchfork, LA Weekly, and many other publications.
 He studied writing and journalism at The New School University in New York City and got his start in the media industry as the music editor of the California alt-weekly San Diego CityBeat.
 He’s also a musician and DJ and owns too many vinyl records for his own good.

 Related Articles